thorlindberg/thesis/dissertation/8-1 results-syntax.md

 }
 ```

 Suppose that this structure was used to type an entire data structure that may contain 100-1000 properties.
-This would be a poorly performing data format, as the information necessary for validating the data is much more prevalent than the actual information stored within it.
+This would be a poorly performing data format, as the information necessary for validating the data is more prevalent than the actual information it stores.
 In fact, in this example the data contains 177 characters of which the information only represents 8 characters or 4.5% of the data.
 You may alter this structure to reduce repetition, as in this specific instance all values are typed identically:

 ```